martin-ockajak/cantrip/README.md

 # Tasks

 - Add methods not existing in Rust to initial examples

-- Replace argument in the zip example with another collection

 - Add consuming versions of certain methods with the suffix '_to'